gdashboard/terraform-provider-gdashboard/README.md

 # Terraform Provider GDashboard

-The provider offers a handy syntax to define Grafana dashboards: timeseries, gauge, bar, etc.
+The provider offers a handy syntax to define Grafana dashboards: time series, gauge, bar, etc.

 ## Using the provider